aparnakhadatkar/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-06-v2.md

     ![](./media2/lab06img21.png)

-1. Navigate back to Azure Data Explorer pane and select **Query** and run the following query to visualize the data that is streamed.
+1. Select **Query** and run the following query to visualize the data that is streamed.

     ```
     Telemetry